swttt/com.swttt.devicegroups/README.md

 - Device Classes (Categories) & Capabilities will now display correct name rather than tag.
 - Device Classes (Categories) & Capabilities now support en/nl languages.
 - Addition of all new categories
+- Groups will now refresh and update their devices immediately when changed in the settings, rather then waiting for  restart.
+- Added class and capabilities to the device settings page, with in "devices", Read Only.
+- Change calculated method from the settings
+- Added the ability to store your notes against a device group.

 ##### 1.1.0
 - Device Group editor